kymckay/sqwhiff/README.md

 ## Preprocessing

-- A comment starts with a `//` or `/*` character pair that is not part of a string literal, and ends at the end of the physical line or with a `*/` character pair, respectively.
+- A comment starts with a `//` or `/*` character pair that is not part of a double-quoted string literal, and ends at the end of the physical line or with a `*/` character pair, respectively.
 These are stripped during preprocessing and thus do not act as tokens delimiters.
 - SQF scripts support C-like preprocessor directives.
 If the `#` character appears at the start of a line (ignoring leading whitespace) the line is preprocessed.
 - The directive must immediately follow the `#` character (no whitespace) and ends at the end of the logical line.
 - The logical line can be extended by a `\` character immediately preceding the end of the physical line.